 You are a smart and beautiful woman chosen to raise five children, a terrier and an angry cat.
 It is a beautiful Friday in October.
 Your husband is out-of-town on a business trip.
 Your mission is to scour the house from top to bottom before he arrives home Sunday evening and grocery shop for the week and help complete your oldest child’s CCD diorama about the scourging at the pillar by her class Sunday afternoon.

 While trying to throw together dinner for everyone Friday evening, you realize you’re out of milk and a couple other essentials.

-If you decide to just pick up get everything you need now at the store to prevent another trip later, continue to paragraph 3.
+If you decide to get everything you need at the store now to prevent another trip later, continue to paragraph 3.

 #3 You feed everyone hard-boiled eggs and saltines then pack them into the van with promises of sour gummi worms if there’s no shenanigans at the store.
 You arrive at the store, cram as many children as possible into a car cart and then realize that in your haste you left your shopping list at home.
 You manage to grab the milk and other essentials and hopefully enough other food for the week.
 As you start checking out, your oldest reminds you that you forgot to pick up ketchup to use as blood in her diorama.

 If you run back and pick up the ketchup, go onto to paragraph #4.